Donor Profile

 Given the new government’s particular focus on immigration, development assistance policy will focus on counteracting irregular migration, increasing repatriation, and effectively contributing to voluntary returns.
 Development assistance will also encompass effective measures to reduce the root causes of migration.
 Former Minister for International Development Cooperation and Foreign Trade Johan Forssell became the Minister for Migration and Asylum Policy in September 2024.

-Synergies strengthened between Sweden’s global trade, export promotion and ODA policies.
-Sweden therefore named a single minister responsible for development assistance and foreign trade.
+Sweden’s global trade, export promotion and ODA policies have become more closely associated in recent years.
+As such, Sweden named a single minister responsible for development assistance and foreign trade.
 The minister for development assistance and foreign trade is also given special responsibility for Sweden’s support to the reconstruction of Ukraine.

 By Issue

 Gender Equality: Sweden, a longstanding champion of gender equality, was the first country to implement an explicitly feminist foreign policy in 2014.
-The country’s right-wing government has announced it will not continue implementing this policy because, according to the new minister of foreign affairs, “the label obscures the fact the Swedish foreign policy must be based on Swedish values and Swedish interests.”
-Gender equality is nonetheless expected to remain a development priority.
+The country’s right-wing government has announced it will not continue implementing this policy because, according to the former minister of foreign affairs, “the label obscures the fact the Swedish foreign policy must be based on Swedish values and Swedish interests.”
+Gender equality is nonetheless still a development priority.

 Climate: Sweden is also committed to environmental protection and resilience, and disaster risk reduction, with a special emphasis on marine resources.
 This focus is demonstrated at the multilateral level; Sweden is the largest per-capita donor to both the GEF and GCF.
-Sweden committed SEK2 billion ( US$217 million) to GEF for 2018-2022, a 50% increase in SEK compared to 2014-2018, and almost doubled its contribution to GCF to reach SEK8 billion ( US$869 million) for 2020-2023.
+Sweden committed SEK2 billion ( US$217 million) to GEF for 2018-2022, a 50% increase compared to 2014-2018, and almost doubled its contribution to GCF to reach SEK8 billion ( US$869 million) for 2020-2023.
 In October 2021, the Swedish government announced plans to double its climate development assistance budget to SEK15 billion ( US$1.8 billion) by 2025, compared with 2019 levels.
+In November 2024, Sweden announced a new pledge of SEK8 billion ( US$869 million) for the GCF's second replenishment, making the country one of the largest donors per capita and highlighting country's leading role in climate finance.

 READ MORE